akoebbe/blog/pelican/content/articles/technology/crashpan-readynas102.rst

 ===============================================

 :date: 2014-06-29
 :summary: Crashplan offers a great online backup solution.
 Netgear ReadyNAS offers a great home/small office local network storage solution.
-Here's a how to on how-to on how to set your ReadyNAS as a Crashplan client.
+Here's a how-to on how to set your ReadyNAS as a Crashplan client.

 Crashplan offers a great online backup solution.
 Netgear ReadyNAS offers a great home/small office local network storage solution.
-Here's a how to on how-to on how to set your ReadyNAS as a Crashplan client.
+Here's a how-to on how to set your ReadyNAS as a Crashplan client.

 ------------------------------------
 Step 1: Turn on SSH on your ReadyNAS